realworldocaml/book/en/09-modules2-draft.md

 module Increment : functor (M : X_int) -> sig val x : int end
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the above, we can see that the module type of the output is written
+We can see that the inferred module type of the output is now written
 out explicitly, rather than being a reference to the named signature
 `X_int`.